-Cat model developers have begun to focus more on flooding resulting from climate change in recent years as global flood risk and losses have increased (e.g., Franco et al., 2020).
-Working from a conceptually simple risk framework of hazard, exposure, and vulnerability components, cat models offer several important benefits for quantifying flood risk: long, high resolution, synthetic time series of flood event footprints ("event sets"), whose distribution can be adjusted to account for climate change; corresponding flood hazard maps for the events; the ability to quantify flood risk probabilistically at a portfolio of locations; and the ability to explore different flood-vulnerability relationships, which means a range of "exposures" can be considered flexibly (i.e., not just buildings).
+Cat model developers have begun to focus more on flooding resulting from climate change in recent years as global flood risk and losses have increased (e.g., Franco et al., 2020; Bates et al., 2023).
+Working from a conceptually simple risk framework of hazard, exposure, and vulnerability components, cat models provide an attractive and tractable means to quantify financial losses from flood risk.
+Key components of flood cat models include a long, high resolution, synthetic time series of flood event footprints ("event sets"), corresponding flood hazard maps for the events, the ability to quantify flood risk for a portfolio of locations, and the ability to explore different flood-vulnerability relationships.
+Furthermore, alongside physical data to validate the hazard component, data on insured losses provide a rich source of evaluation material, ensuring models are fit-for-purpose within the insurance industry.
+At the same time, these simple components can be adjusted, including to account for the impact of climate change and to assess a range of "exposures" and their vulnerability (i.e., not just buildings).
+This opens the door to using cat models beyond their standard insurance applications.

 The standard output metrics of cat models are well-suited to usefully quantify impact for climate change loss and damage.
 For example, the expected impact (or loss) in a given year from a natural hazard is captured by the average annual loss (AAL), which we focus on in this study.
-The change in AAL between simulations representative of two different climates (or other chosen metric) is a robust quantitative measure of the change in risk, which could be used in a loss and damage framework.
-Moreover, high-resolution spatially disaggregated versions of such metrics can not only be used to identify hotspots of risk to climate change but can also be combined with indicators of social vulnerability.
-This adds a social dimension to quantitative loss estimates, helping to guide decision making around loss and damage to priority locations, including identifying the adaptation required to combat future risks (Mechler et al., 2019).
-In this study, we demonstrate this process by first producing high-resolution spatial estimates of flood losses under climate change and integrating our results with high-resolution vulnerability estimates to identify hotspots of both high flood risk and high social vulnerability.
+The change in

+- 125 AAL between simulations representative of two different climates (or other chosen metric) is a robust quantitative measure of the change in risk, which could be used in a loss and damage framework.
+Moreover, high-resolution spatially disaggregated versions of such metrics can not only be used to identify hotspots of risk to climate change, i.e., those with high peril vulnerability, but can also be combined with indicators of social vulnerability.
+This adds a social dimension to quantitative loss - 130 estimates, helping to guide decision making around loss and damage to priority locations, including identifying the adaptation required to combat future risks (Mechler et al., 2019).
+In this study, we demonstrate this process by first producing high-resolution spatial estimates of flood losses under climate change and integrating our results with high-resolution social vulnerability estimates to identify hotspots of both high flood risk and high social vulnerability, i.e., those areas which have - high combined vulnerability derived from both peril and social sources.

 Quantifying non-economic loss and damage due to climate change is challenging precisely because they cannot easily be monetised or assigned value through the market (e.g., Barnett et al., 2016; Serdeczny, 2019).
-Non-economic loss and damage broadly captures impacts on individuals, society, or the environment, and is particularly important in relation to those vulnerable communities at risk of being overlooked in traditional economic risk assessments (Cao et al., 2023).
-Yet it is seldom considered in planning and policy (Pill, 2022), including for decisions such as prioritising adaption measures in response to potential future climate change threats (Serdeczny et al., 2016).
-While cat models are typically used to quantify economic losses to assets (such as buildings) in the (re)insurance industry, we will argue here that their flexible framework allows the exposure of a portfolio of any type of asset to be assessed, provided the relationship between hazard and loss can be quantified.
+Non-economic loss and damage broadly captures impacts on individuals, society, considered in planning and policy (Pill, 2022), including for decisions such as prioritising adaption measures in response to potential future climate change threats (Serdeczny et al., 2016).
+While cat models are typically used to quantify economic losses to assets (such as buildings) in the